finch1/Git-Reference/Git Stuff/how to git.md

 > git checkout --theirs ".\path" # -> choose which file to keep --ours / --theirs
 > git commit -m "message"

+# fatal: refusing to merge unrelated histories
+Here the git command will look something like this: git pull origin master --allow-unrelated-histories.
+You can substitute *origin* with the *remote repository* you are pulling from.
+You can also replace the *master* branch with *whatever branch* you want the pull request to merge into.

+> git pull https://github.com/finch1/Py_Stuff.git main --allow-unrelated-histories